 The increasing share of intermittent Renewable Energy Sources (RES) is changing the pattern of energy generation.
-In the short term, GTs and Micro Gas Turbines (MGT) can help the integration of RES into the energy system by absorbing the fluctuations of the RES in the grid as well as by using low or $\rm CO_2$ neutral fuels like natural gas, biogas, industry waste gas or landfill gas.
-In the long term, hybrid GT and MGT applications that can assure high utilisation of RES and ensure security of energy supply due to the fuel flexibility if needed.
-This will provide significant contributions to a decarbonisation of the energy system and to the full deployment of RES in the grid.
+GTs and Micro Gas Turbines (MGT) can help the integration of RES into the energy system by absorbing the fluctuations of the RES in the grid, as well as by using low CO_2 or CO_2 neutral fuels like natural gas, biogas, industry waste gas, or landfill gas.
+Hybrid GT and MGT applications that deliver high utilisation of RES and security of energy supply due to their fuel flexibility will provide significant contributions to the full deployment of RES in the grid and ultimately the decarbonisation of the energy system.

-Rapid improvements in low-carbon, demand-response and storage technologies can lead to a smarter, more efficient and more secure system, but achieving their full potential requires new approaches to policy and regulation.
+Rapid improvements in low-carbon, demand-response, and storage technologies can lead to a smarter, more efficient and more secure system.
+However, achieving their full potential requires new approaches to policy and regulation.
 "Power-to-gas" technology could also provide significant amounts of hydrogen (H_2) and/or synthetic natural gas (SNG) making it necessary to adapt gas turbines for the future use.